Cyber4tff/Rope/Home.md

 * Click to load.
 Loads in Target Videos, Source Faces, and the Swapper model

 ## Changelog ##
+### (2023-11-17) Changelog for Rope - Sapphire: ###
+**Note: Please check the wiki for installation and link to the new models file**
+- Images!
+In addition to videos, use Rope to swap images.
+Seamlessly integrated into the current interface.
+- Timeline markers.
+Add markers to the timeline that capture the current settings at a specific frame.
+When playing back or recording, markers control the options when the frame is reached.
+Add as many markers as you need!
+- Iterations.
+Apply the swapper model multiple times to a face.
+It seems to increase likeliness if used carefully.
+- Orientation.
+Sometimes faces are at a bad orientation, like laying down or upside-down.
+The face detector has problems with this, so Rope now has an option to tell the detector which way the face is oriented.
+It is also markerable, so you can set markers for it per frame!
+- Tool tips on (almost) everything.
+Tips are in the bottom pane.
+- Bug fixes and refactoring

+### (2023-11-18) Bug Fixes for Sapphire - Shard: ###
+- (fixed) saving the same image multiple times in a row overwrites it. the time is appended when the image is loaded, not saved, so the time is always the same
+- (fixed) cf is returning weird colors, similar to when the rgm bgr stuff was messed up. try swapping rgp before netering cf
+- (fixed) GFPGAN fp16 might be causing too much harm (going back to original)
+- (fixed) the orientation feature might not be unorienting
+- (fixed) bug (I hope :D) : When clicking on a registered face name (the one of the left) to swap, on the previous version, clicking back to the same face name would delete the choice and unswap the face.
+Now it's just blocked and I can't "unswap" (unselect) the face.
+I'm force to select a face or just close and restart the soft.
+- (fixed) update text for all the parser features
+- (fixed) "Switch from one timeline marker to another doesn't properly show the correct features configured.
+Switch to the next frame (and back the previous one is working too) will fix it and show the correct configuration actually configured on the frame."
+- (fixed) update mask tooltip
+- (fixed) Btw accidentially scrolling Strength below 100% crashed Rope now the third time when CF is enabled.
+Haven't seen this with GFPGAN yet.
+I can screenshot the console error if that helps...
+- (new) Added Mask view button, moved mask blur to button above mask view
+- (new) MouthParser scrolls in negative direction to a)only mask the inside of the mouth, and b) grow the inside mouth mask as the amount increases
+- (fixed) GFPGAN and Codeformer will give better results now, especially with details around the eyes and mouth.
+- (fixed) in some cases, pixel values will be > 255
+- (new) added undock button to image view
+- (new) 'Strength' now has an on/off state
+- (fixed) intermittent play bug
+- (new) Click the mouse on the playback screen to control play/pause
+- (new) Keyboard control with wasd and space
+- (new) Stop Marker.
+Sets a frame that will stop the video playing/recording

+### (2023-12-02) Bug Fixes for Sapphire - Shard: ###
+- (new) Added performance testing button.
+Turn on to report some stats in the console.
+Stats during threaded Play will be jumbled.
+- (fixed) Tooltip fixes
+- (fixed) Fixed bad Rope behavior when losing focus and returning
+- (fixed) Fixed crashing when using WASD on images
+- (fixed) GFPGAN and Codeformer are now working correctly.
+This required adding another detection model to these enhancers, so performance is slightly worse now using CF and GFPGAN but the quality is better.
+- (new) Rope can now undock and redock
+- (new) Rope will remember window positions and sizes between sessions, for both docked and undocked views
+- (fixed) Fixed multiple embedding selection bug
+- (fixed) Recording with one thread works again

+- ### (2023-12-04) Bug Fixes for Sapphire - Shard: ###
+- (fixed) CV_64F error related to passing float64 to opencv
+- (fixed) Indexerror error related to differences in detection performance between resnet50 and Retinaface

 Fun Stuff:
 * Added mousewheel function to Mouth Parser to adjust the size of the mask
 * Added Codeformer as an enhancer option.
 Codeformer does a noticeably better job with skin textures, but runs slower.
 Right-click on the button to toggle Codeformer or GFPGAN.
 Note: Codeformer takes 15-30 secondfs to load the first time.